The gas and stellar content of a metal-poor galaxy at $z=8.496$ as revealed by JWST and ALMA: The gas, dust, and metal content

 \subsection{The dust and metal yield}

-With the first high-$z$ combination of the gas-phase metallicity and the total gas mass, we can now infer the ISM {\em metal} mass, $M_{\rm Z,ISM}$, of \galname\ at an unprecedented redshift of $z = 8.5$ \citep[previously only possible up to $z\approx 3$;][]{Sanders22}.
+With the first high-$z$ combination of the gas-phase metallicity and the total gas mass, we can now infer the ISM {\em metal} mass, $M_{\rm Z,ISM}$, of \galname\ at an unprecedented redshift of $z = 8.5$ \citep[previously only possible up to $z\approx 3$;][]{Sanders23}.
 We determine this as

 where $Z_\odot = 0.0134$ is the solar metallicity by mass.
-This yields $M_{\rm Z,ISM} = (3.2\pm 1.5)\times 10^{5}\,M_\odot$.
-The expected total Type II supernova metal production estimated by \citet{Peeples14}, assuming the prescribed star-formation histories by \citet{Leitner12} and a nucleosynthetic yield of $y=0.033$, is $M_{\rm Z,SN} = (7.6\pm 1.9)\times 10^{5}\,M_\odot$ consistent within $1\sigma$ of our estimate.
-Assuming a more brief star-formation history following \citet{Sanders22}, which is likely more appropriate for \galname\ given its high redshift, we obtain consistent results.
-This indicates that the majority of the produced metals from core-collapse supernova in \galname\ is retained in the ISM.
-This is in contrast with star-forming galaxies at $z\sim 2-3$ that only retain $\approx 20\%$ of the produced metals in the ISM \citep[][]{Sanders22}, and even more so for local galaxies that have most of their metals captured in stars.
+This yields $M_{\rm Z,ISM} = (3.2\pm 1.6)\times 10^{5}\,M_\odot$.
+The expected total Type II supernova metal production estimated by \citet{Peeples14}, assuming the prescribed SFHs by \citet{Leitner12} and a nucleosynthetic yield of $y=0.033$, is $M_{\rm Z,SN} = (7.6\pm 1.9)\times 10^{5}\,M_\odot$, marginally consistent with our estimate.
+Assuming a briefer star-formation history following \citet{Sanders23}, which is likely more appropriate for \galname\ given its high redshift, we obtain consistent results.
+This indicates that the majority of the produced metals from core-collapse supernovae in \galname\ are retained in the ISM.
+This is in contrast with star-forming galaxies at $z\sim 2-3$, which only retain $\approx 20\%$ of the produced metals in the ISM \citep[][]{Sanders23}, and even more so with local galaxies, which have most of their metals captured in stars.
 Further, this puts strong constraints on the possibility of significant outflows in \galname, as most of the produced metals appear to still be confined to the ISM.